tecbasictheo/Frog_Game/README.md

 ---
 ### $\color{green}\Huge{Installation:}$
-For Installation clone the repository and install this:
+For Installation clone the repository and import:
 ```
-pip install -r requirements.txt
 import pygame
 from enum import Enum
 import math